Azerbaijani alphabet: History

-As a result, in the Soviet Union in 1926 the Uniform Turkic Alphabet was introduced to replace the varieties of the Arabic script in use at the time.
-From 1922 to 1929, both Arabic and Latin scripts were used in Soviet Azerbaijani editions; in 1929, the Latin script was finally chosen.
-In 1933, the Azerbaijani Latin alphabet was reformed to match alphabets of other Soviet Turkic languages.
-The reform changed glyphs for some letters and phonetic values for some other letters.
-In 1939 Joseph Stalin ordered that the Azerbaijani Latin script used in the USSR again be changed, this time to the Cyrillic script in order to sever the Soviet Azerbaijani Turks' ties with the Turkish people in the Republic of Turkey.
+From 1922 to 1929, both Arabic and Latin scripts were used in Soviet texts printed in Azerbaijan; in 1929, the Latin script officially replaced the Arabic script.

+In 1933, the Azerbaijani Latin alphabet was reformed to match the alphabets of other Soviet Turkic languages (see Yañalif, Uniform Turkic Alphabet).
+The reform changed certain glyphs and certain letters' phonetic values.
+In 1939 Joseph Stalin ordered the discontinuation of the Azerbaijani Latin script, and ordered that Azerbaijani be written in Cyrillic script, to sever the Soviet Azerbaijani Turks' ties with the Turkish people in the Republic of Turkey.

 When the Soviet Union collapsed in 1991 and Azerbaijan gained its independence, one of the first laws passed in the new Parliament was the adoption of a new Latin-script alphabet.
-The period from 1991 to 2001 was declared the transitional period, when both Latin and Cyrillic alphabet were accepted.
-Since 2001, the Azerbaijani Latin alphabet is the official alphabet of the Azerbaijani language in the Republic of Azerbaijan.
+From 1991 to 2001, there was a transitional period, when both Latin and Cyrillic alphabets were accepted.
+Since 2001, the Azerbaijani Latin alphabet has been the official alphabet of the Azerbaijani language in the Republic of Azerbaijan.